 This is particularly relevant when it comes to the day-to-day care of step-children.
-For instance, if a step-parent is looking after their step-child during the school holidays and the step-child has an accident and needs serious and urgent medical treatment, the step-parent cannot give consent for the treatment.
-Such consent can only be given by someone with parental responsibility.
+For instance, if a step-parent is looking after a step-child during the school holidays and the step-child becomes involved in an accident and needs urgent medical treatment, the step-parent cannot give consent for such treatment.
+The consent can only be given by someone with parental responsibility.

-If a step-parent chooses to adopt their step-child, they will step into the shoes of a natural parent, and assume all rights and responsibilities of a natural parent.
+If a step-parent wishes to gain parental responsibility over a step-child, there are several options open to them.
+They may, for example, choose to adopt their step-child.
+Doing so will enable them to step into the shoes of a natural parent and assume all rights and responsibilities of a natural parent.

 Alternatively, a step-parent can also gain some rights by applying to Court to be appointed as a Legal Guardian to their step-child.

 Call us at 62203400 for a consultation if you are looking for ways to become more involved in the care of your step-child.
 Our lawyers at Yeo Law will help you understand the various options open to you, along with the consequences of each. .